FormstoneClassic/Gridlock/src/README.md

 </body>
 ```

-This will create 3 cells that span 3 columns on mobile, 2 columns on tablet and 4 columns on desktop.
+This will create 3 cells that each span 3 columns on mobile, 2 columns on tablet and 4 columns on desktop screen sizes.
 You can think of the nested structure like a directory tree:

 ```
 gridlock